http4k/www/src/website/content/ecosystem/http4k/concepts/server-sent-events.md

 ---
-layout: module
+layout: concept
-type: module
+type: concept
 ecosystem: http4k
-title:  http4k Server-Sent Events
+title: Server-Sent Events
 description: An explanation of the core function types for dealing with Server-Sent Events
 ---